Platinum-Saber/Infinite-Stack/SEM-3/CS3043-Database Systems/Intermediate SQL.md

 <br>

 ## Updating a View
-- For a view to be updatable, there must be a
+- For a view to be updatable, there must be a one-to-one relationship between the rows in the view and the rows in the underlying table